Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Simulations and Initial Conditions

 \end{itemize}

-In total, we have (5, 1, or 3 slices in Step 2) $\times$ ($16^2$, $16^2$, or $1$ (no offset)) = 81,920, 16,384, or 192 images for each training, validation, or test data for one realization of the simulation.
+In total, we have $(8 \times 8)$ (cut out in STEP 4) $\times$ (5, 1, or 3 slices in Step 2) $\times$ ($16^2$, $16^2$, or $1$ (no offset)) = 81,920, 16,384, or 128 images for each training, validation, or test data for one realization of the simulation.
 In addition, in training the CNN, the images are rotated every 90 degrees and flipped horizontally to generate another different set of images.
-Thus, the number of training data is effectively $81920$ $\times$ ($2$ flips) $\times$ ($4$ rotation) $=655,360$; however, in testing our CNN, test images are not flipped or rotated.
+Thus, the number of training data is effectively $81920$ $\times$ ($2$ flips) $\times$ ($4$ rotation) $=655,360$; however, in testing our CNN, test and validation images are not flipped or rotated.
+The validation data are only used for evaluating the loss to avoid overfitting and are not used to optimize the parameters.

-The images for training and test is not completely independent and there is a possibility that it has effects on the results because they are from the same realization.
-To confirm whether the test images made from the same realization used to make training images are valid, we prepare the another realization for {\Fiducial} CDM and 10 keV NCDM model.
-And then, we make 192 images from each these new realizations on the same procedure above, and use them to test our CNN trained by the training dataset from the original realization.
-As a result, AUC for the images from the new realizations is 0.80 and consistent with the result AUC=0.78 for the test images made from the same realization as for the training images (see also Section~\ref{ssec:binary_classification}).
+The images for training and testing are not entirely independent, which may affect the results because they are from the same realization.
+To confirm whether the test images from the same realization used to make training images are valid, we prepare another realization for {\Fiducial} CDM and 10\,keV NCDM model.
+Then, we make 128 images from each of these new realizations using the same procedure above and use them to test our CNN trained by the training dataset from the original realization.
+As a result, the AUC for the images from the new realizations is 0.80, consistent with the result AUC=0.78 for the test images made from the same realization as the training images (see also Section~\ref{ssec:binary_classification}).

-The image of density fluctuation $\delta$ has large dynamic ranges due to the non-linear evolution of the structure.
-For our neural network architecture, it is difficult to extract feature quantities from such high dynamic range images; therefore, we apply the transformation
+The image of dark matter density fluctuation $\delta$ and brightness temperature $\delta T_b$ has large dynamic ranges due to the nonlinear evolution of the structure.
+For our neural network architecture, it is not easy to extract feature quantities from such high dynamic range images; therefore, we apply the transformation

+where $b$ is a softening parameter that controls the smooth transition scale of $\sinh^{-1}(x/b)$ from linear at $(x/b)\ll 1$ to logarithm at $(x/b)\gg 1$.
+We set $b=1$ for dark matter, where $b$ is dimensionless, and $b=1 {\rm nK}$ for $\delta T_b$.
+If we set $b=1$ mK, it becomes more sensitive to structures in high-density regions with less structure.
+Then, our CNN's performance worsens; the AUC is 0.95 for $b=1$ nK while it is 0.78 for $b=1$ mK.
+More discussions on how we chose the softening parameter can be found in Section \ref{ssec:noise_effect}.